Aline Kominsky-Crumb: Death

 Kominsky-Crumb died from pancreatic cancer at her home in France on November 29, 2022, at the age of 74.

 In popular culture

-In the 2015 movie The Diary of a Teenage Girl, set in San Francisco during the mid-1970's, the heroine, an aspiring cartoonist, imagines herself talking with Kominsky, and apparently writes a letter to Kominsky, and receives a response, encouraging her to continue drawing.
+In the 2015 movie The Diary of a Teenage Girl, set in San Francisco during the mid-1970's, the heroine, an aspiring cartoonist, imagines herself talking with Kominsky.
+She apparently writes a letter to Kominsky, and receives a response, encouraging her to continue drawing.